|Nutrition Facts (per serving)|

 Once the mixture is completely chilled, process it according to your ice cream machine manufacturer's instructions.

-- You may substitute limes for the lemons making a lime sorbet.
+- You may substitute limes for the lemons to make a lime sorbet.
 Key limes will add a great flavor addition to this recipe.
 Your sorbet will also be yellow, as key limes are more yellow than green.

-- Use the juice from 3 to 4 lemons.
-Use bottled lemon juice for the remaining juice needed.
+- Use the juice from 3 to 4 lemons and add bottled lemon juice for the remaining juice needed.

-- We used the zest of 4 lemons and our sorbet was definitely mouth-puckering, but still deliciously sweet.
+- The zest of 4 lemons will make the sorbet mouth-puckering, but still deliciously sweet.
 If you'd prefer a less tart sorbet, use less lemon zest or add more sugar.